Beautyberry: Callicarpa Americana

 Squirrels will often break off a branch a foot or two long and carry it to an oak tree penthouse to enjoy.
 Mockingbirds and other birds are also exceptionally fond of the Beauty Berry.
 Humans are not as enthusiastic.

 “Insipid” is the word usually used to describe its gustatory qualities.
 The truth is the berries of the Beauty Berry, or Beautyberry (Callicarpa americana, (kar-lee-KAR-pa a-mair-ee-KAY-na) while an attractive magenta, are mealy and almost flavorless.
-Their only immediate pallet character is a little texture from a tiny seed.
+Their only immediate palate character is a little texture from a tiny seed.
 But, this is not to say the Beautyberry– also called the Beautybush — is worthless to man nor beast.
 While this writer knows of no nutritional analysis of the Beautyberry, it might have similar antioxidant and vitamin properties as other colored, edible fruit.
 Many web sites warn not to eat the berries, and some call them poisonous.
 They are not poisonous but I suppose if one is going to make a mistake it is better to say something is poisonous when it is not than edible when it is poisonous.
 And for the record, worldwide there are about 140 different species of Callicarpa.
 The leaves of this one, incidentally, make an excellent fish poison for stunning them.

 Blooming pink in spring and fall, the Beautyberry has fruit clustered along the stem.
 The berries are slightly astringent and best eaten raw only a few at a time.
 Where Beautyberries excels is in making jelly.
 Beautyberry jelly is exceptionally good.
 (See recipe below.)
 Perhaps drying or cooking eliminates any astringency.
 I make Beautyberry jelly nearly every weekend it is in season as well as Pyracantha jelly (see my blog Firethorn and Santa Claus.)